DDvO/SolBatSim/README.md

 with the option `-tmy` months for a typical meteorological year are selected.

 With storage, AC-coupled charging is the default.
 It has extra inverter loss, but no spill loss.
-DC-coupled charging bypasses first inverter and its limits.
+With DC coupling, the charging efficiency default is higher.

 With each the options `-hour`/`-day`/`-week`/`-month` a CSV file is produced with the given name containing with statistical data per hour/day/week/month.